hans61/PCB/8Bit-audio-v1/README.md

 8 Bit Audo with the TLC7524
 ===========================
 This is a small circuit board to test 8 bit audio on the Gigatron.
 The schematic is from Axelb, thank you very much.
 Unfortunately I made a mistake.
 Pin 3 of the MCP6022 is connected to RFB (16).
 The connection must be separated and a wire must be soldered to VREF (15).
 To test the DAC, I first connected it to an Arduino Uno.
-With the Gigatron it can be connected to the new extension of lb3361.
+With the Gigatron it can be connected to the new expansion v7 of lb3361.
 Many thanks to lb3361 for his work.
 The following connections must be established:

 |Expansion|TLC7524|
 |-----------|-----------|